 These plastic/silicone reusable straws are made from Grid Gear and can be purchased on Amazon.
-The price is decent at $6.99 for three straws.
+(They’re decently priced too).
 Etsy has a variety of stainless steel boba straws.
 Not ready to purchase a reusable straw?
 Then a spoon works too or reusing your regular boba straw (plastic straws can be safely reused 1-3 times.(3) As long as you clean them).

 What is puzzling is why US boba-chains haven’t gone the route of coffee-chains?
 Starbucks and Donkin Donuts both sell coffee and beans.
 Personally, I’d love to see Kung Fu Tea sell loose leaf Oolong tea.
 It has a rich and bold flavor.
 So far, I’ve haven’t found a brand on the market that compares.

 As the old saying goes, knowledge is power.
 Boba cups are recyclable; you can reuse them, and you can reduce by either making a reusable cup or homemade boba tea.

 Ugly Delicious is the latest culinary splash on Netflix.
 (Still, haven’t watched it?
 Check out VODzilla’s, “9 Reason You Should Be Watching Ugly Delicious“.)
 In Season 1, episode 7, “Fried Rice,” host David Chen tackles the myths surrounding MSG.